jcaillon/3P/NEXT_RELEASE_NOTES.md

 - fixed compilation errors display issue that would occur if the error was located in an include file for instance
 - #164 : Search window inactive when CRTL+F
 - #165 : Incomplete procedure name when using preprocessed variables
+- Fixed the critical bug with progress version inferior to 11.6 in the latest version of 3P
+- Fix a problem occuring when the PROPATH used was too long